nge-layy/securewatch-soc/docs/phase-01/commands.md

 **Purpose**

-Update installed packages to the latest versions.
+Install the latest available package updates and security patches.

 ---